nsbradford/Productivity/README.md

 ## Finances
 * **Use an automated budgeting tool** (Mint or similar) for personal finance, as it’ll intelligently categorize transactions and track your budgets.
+* **Spending**: advice from misc sources recommend rent spending of <30% gross income, groceries spending of $200-400/month, clothing spending of <5% net income.
+* **Saving**: You'll want enough liquid money to cover at least 3 months of expenses (i.e. checking account), the rest in investments (take as much advantage as possible from tax breaks via retirement accounts).
+As you increase income, increase the % you save (keep some -e.g. 50%- to increas standard of living).
+* **Investments** (this is what I do, and does not in any way constitute advice): if you only pick one book, use A Random Walk Down Wall Street by Burton Malkiel (TL;DR don't bother with alpha, use total-market funds to diversify across companies and economies).
+  * Note that Robo-advisers suffer from the terror of [compound fees](https://medium.com/@blakeross/wealthfront-silicon-valley-tech-at-wall-street-prices-fdd2e5f54905)
 * Happiness increases with money until you’re making ~$70-80k (i.e. around where money stops becoming a stress factor and you can live “comfortably”) and then having more money has little impact.
 However, what you spend the money on can impact your happiness: favor 1) giving charitably, 2) buying experiences instead of possessions, and 3) **use money to free up your time** so you can do more of the things you enjoy.
 (Sources: ?)

 ## Professional/Career